Fulbright-John Lewis Fellowship

 The Fulbright-John Lewis Fellowship provides a unique opportunity for Fulbright U.S. Student Program participants to join a cohort of their peers and participate in virtual activities advancing the goals of the Fellowship during their Fulbright exchanges such as a dedicated lecture series, leadership training, development opportunities, and an in-person capstone seminar.

-By bringing together this diverse community of researchers throughout their Fulbright experience, the Fulbright-John Lewis Civil Rights Fellowship will help these participants share knowledge with their peers, conduct meaningful research, and promote the Fulbright Program’s goal of cross-cultural exchange and mutual understanding.
+By bringing together this community of researchers throughout their Fulbright experience, the Fulbright-John Lewis Civil Rights Fellowship will help these U.S. participants share knowledge with their peers, conduct meaningful research, and promote the Fulbright Program’s goal of cross-cultural exchange and mutual understanding.

 John Lewis with sitting with members from Student Nonviolent Coordinating Committee in front of Lincoln Memorial in Washington DC.